kevinlanzon/yelp-version-2/README.md

 - Validations
 - AJAX in Rails

 This is version 2 of the project.
-I pair programmed with [Meads](https://github.com/meads58).
+I paired with [Meads](https://github.com/meads58).

 We restarted this project on the second day from scratch but this time without using the tutorial.
 The objectives of this exercise was to fully absorb what we had learned from our first attempt whilst keeping the same objectives - OOD, learning folder structure, setting up a postgresql database and of course TDD.